 Don’t get me wrong, banks are rolling in it.
 But nowadays most of the large transactions are done via the internet at incredibly fast speeds by wire transfers.
 20 years ago it would be hard to imagine “getting in the on the action”.
 Never has there been a better time to act like a bank.

-Peer to peer lending is the exact same thing except you go to a website and ask for the loan and they allow investors to fund the loan and share in the interest payments.
+P2P lending is the exact same thing except you go to a website and ask for the loan and they allow investors to fund the loan and share in the interest payments.

 The investors get to act like the bank.